 something's lurking out there say we accept the existence of cark matter and cark energy - but we still have to keep in mind that papee is still mostly space.
 In fact, space is 99.999999 per cent space.
 Seriously!
 Despite those lovely drawings of little balls whizzing around each other, what an atom really amounts to is not much more than an electromagnetic thought bubble with a couple of vague ideas circulating in it.
-It's hard to get across mind-boggling things like the amount of space its nata to get access mind-obgging in impiga wet me anyound or space in an atom.
-By now, you'll be wordering how anything as solid as a rock could ever exist with all this space in it, but that's how atoms, molecules (clumps of atoms) and their interdependent force-fields work.
+It's hard to get across mind-boggling things like the amount of space its nata to get access mind-ocquing in imigs user the article or any office in an atom.
+By now, you'll be workering how anything as solid as a rock ocuid ever exist with all this space in it, but that's how atoms, molecules (clamps of atoms) and their interdependent force-fields work.
 The atoms in a rock just hold on to each other a bit tighter than, say, the atoms in a soap bubble.